 - Eviction would likely render the individual homeless – or force the individual to move into and live in close quarters in a new congregate or shared living setting – because the individual has no other available housing options.

 The Declaration form is available on the website of the Illinois Housing Development Authority, https://www.ihda.org/about-ihda/covid-19-housing-resources-information.
 Landlords are required to provide tenants with a copy of the Declaration form at least 5 days before issuing a 5-day notice.
 If the reason is other than nonpayment of rent, the tenant is not required to give the landlord a signed Declaration.
 In addition, no evictions may be carried out at time, unless the tenant poses a direct threat to the health and safety of other tenants or an immediate and severe risk to property.
-The Governor’s order is set to expire 2/6/21, though it may be extended past that date.
+The Governor’s order was set to expire 4/3/21, but on 4/2/21, it was extended to 5/1/21.

 The Federal Housing Administration (FHA) and the VA have extended their eviction moratoria to 12/31/20, for homeowners with FHA- or VA-insured single-family mortgages.
 The moratorium does not include evictions from legally vacant or abandoned properties.
 Fannie Mae and Freddie Mac have also extended their eviction moratoria through 12/31/20, but this only applies to tenants living in foreclosed properties, where the mortgage is now held by Fannie Mae of Freddie Mac.
 It does not apply to tenants in homes that have not been foreclosed on.